Create a winning freelance profile that stands out – Where do you start?

 In the world of freelance, your profile should be a brief window into who you are as a remote worker and what you offer.
 How well your profile is written can spell the difference between potential clients flooding your inbox for interviews, or skipping you and moving on to the next.

-For ease of reading, we’ve broken down this guide into three stages, which are:
+For ease of reading, we’ve broken down this guide into three steps, which are:

-While we recommend you read our guide from start to finish, you are welcome to use our contents table above to skip to the parts that interest you the most.
+While we recommend you read our guide from start to finish, you are welcome to use our index table above to skip to the parts that interest you the most.

 Whether you want to create a winning LinkedIn profile, or want to make your freelance profile stand out (Upwork, Freelancer, Fiverr etc), you can apply each of these tips.
 Creating a fantastic freelance profile is an important step to becoming a successful freelancer – we hope you enjoy the process!